< Previous | Contents (GEM) | Contents (DOS+) | Next >

 The WRITE menu offers the following commands:

-Snapshot – takes a snapshot of the screen and saves it on disc, giving it the document type .IMG.
-Details of how to use the Snapshot facility are given in Paint, 3.6.7.
+– displays copyright information about GEM Write; not all of this applies to the Acorn version. – takes a snapshot of the screen and saves it on disc, giving it the document type .IMG.
+Details of how to use the Snapshot facility are given in Paint, – superimposes the calculator over the window.
+Instructions on using the calculator are given in – superimposes the clock over the window.
+Instructions on using the clock are given in

-Print Spooler – displays the Print Spooler list, allowing document names to be added to or deleted from the list for printing.
-To add a name, click on the Add box and the item selector appears; select the document to be added.
+– displays the Print Spooler list, allowing document names to be added to or deleted from the list for printing.
+To add a name, click on the box and the item selector appears; select the document to be added.
 Only text can be sent to the spooler; documents must have the suffix .DOC.
-To delete a name, click on the name and then on the Delete box.
+To delete a name, click on the name and then on the box.
 Documents are printed immediately, as soon as the item selector is removed from the screen.
 Printing is interrupted whenever the item selector is displayed.
 Text is printed in draft form, without special text attributes (bold type, underlining, etc.).
 Click on its close box to remove the spooler list.

 EMBEDDED COMMANDS are commands typed into the text which control the presentation of the document on the page when it is printed out.
 They offer the facility to define HEADERS and FOOTERS (lines of text which appear above or below the main body of the text, such as running chapter headings or page numbers), to force a page break, to reset the page number counter, to send special command sequences to the printer, or to insert non-printing comments.
 Embedded commands are recognised by GEM Write as having a special status; they are not printed literally, and are not counted in the line count.